Regulatory Expectations For the BSA/OFAC Risk Assessment are Increasing. Are you ready?

 Assess The Risk to Mitigate It.

-Here’s a recent example: in the middle of the process to roll out mobile banking, our client lost the Chief Deposit Operations officer.
-That area of the bank supervised Online Banking, ACH and Wire Transfers plus Reg E disputes.
+In the middle of the process to roll out mobile banking, our client lost the Chief Deposit Operations officer.
+That person’s areas of supervision included Online Banking, ACH and Wire Transfers plus Reg E disputes.
 The key employees in the department were stable.
-The bank’s question was: can we continue with mobile banking or is the risk associated with the loss of the employee big enough to warrant postponing the program.
-The answer was a Risk Assessment.
+The bank’s question was: can we continue with mobile banking or is the risk associated with the loss of the employee big enough to warrant postponing the introduction of Online Banking?
+The answer was found with a Risk Assessment.

-The Assessment documented the risks associated with proceeding while recruiting a replacement were manageable.
+The assessment documented the risks associated with proceeding with the plan while recruiting a replacement.
+Those risks were determined to be manageable.
 Which is what the bank decided to do.
 Guess what?
-The next audit team asked how that decision was made and did the bank have documentation in hand.
-(Of course, a more embarrassing question could have been, “Can I see the Risk Assessment you did before you decided to go with mobile banking?”
+The next independent audit team asked how that decision was made and did the bank have documentation in hand.
+(Of course, a more embarrassing question could have been, “Can I see the risk assessment you did before you decided to go with mobile banking?”
 But, we won’t go there.)